crosenblum/jellyfin_metric_score/README.md

 ### Configuration

-Before running the script, make sure to configure the following settings in the script:
+Before running the script, make sure to configure the following settings inside the file jellyfin_config.py:

 1. `JELLYFIN_SERVER`: The base URL of your Jellyfin server (e.g., `http://localhost:8096`).
 2. `API_KEY`: Your Jellyfin API key.
 3. `USER_ID`: The user ID for the account you're using to check the metrics.

 These values are configured in the `jellyfin_config.py` file, which should be placed in the same directory as the script.

+Next modify the jellyfin_metric_score.py to point to the url/ip address of your jellyfin server.

 ### Running the Script